Kortical/py3minifier/README.rst

-pyminifier
+py3minifier
 ==========

-Pyminifier is a Python code minifier, obfuscator, and compressor.
+Py3minifier is a Python 3 code minifier, obfuscator, and compressor.
+It is based on pyminifier found here: https://github.com/liftoff/pyminifier and has been adjusted to target python 3.

 .. note::

-    * For the latest, complete documentation: http://liftoff.github.io/pyminifier/
-    * For the latest code: https://github.com/liftoff/pyminifier
+    * For the latest code: https://github.com/Kortical/py3minifier

 Overview
 --------
-When you install pyminifier it should automatically add a 'pyminifier' executable to your ``$PATH``.
+When you install py3minifier it should automatically add a 'py3minifier' executable to your ``$PATH``.
 This executable has a number of command line
 arguments:

 .. code-block:: sh

-    $ pyminifier --help
+    $ py3minifier --help
-    Usage: pyminifier [options] "<input file>"
+    Usage: py3minifier [options] "<input file>"

     Options:
     --version             show program's version number and exit